Saturday, February 22 2025

 4.3 b

-Take into account the requirements of interested parties When changing processes, products, requirements, infrastructure.
+Take into account the requirements of the stakeholders When changing processes, products, requirements, infrastructure.
 Cf. sub-clause 4.2

 4.3 c